 Qualifying child of more than one person.
 If the child meets the conditions to be a qualifying child of more than one person, only the person who had the highest modified adjusted gross income (MAGI) for the tax year may treat that child as a qualifying child.
 The other person(s) cannot take the EIC for people who do not have a qualifying child.
 If the other person is your spouse and you are filing a joint return, this rule does not apply.
 If you have the highest MAGI, this child is your qualifying child.
 The child must have a Social Security number unless the child was born and died during the year.
-Skip Step 4; go to Step 5 on page 27 (page 33 of the IT-40PNR instruction booklet).
 If you do not have the highest MAGI, STOP; you cannot take the EIC.
-See Step 5 to figure your modified adjusted gross income.

 Example.
-You and your 8-year-old daughter moved in with your mother in 2012.
+You and your 8-year-old daughter moved in with your mother in 2018.
 You are not a qualifying child of your mother.
 Your daughter meets the conditions to be a qualifying child for both you and your mother.
 Your MAGI for the tax year was \$8,000 and your mother's was \$14,000.
 Because your mother's MAGI was higher, your daughter is your mother's qualifying child for EIC purposes.
 You cannot figure an EIC using your child as a qualifying child, even if your mother does not claim the credit.